Meet The Artists

 In addition to his love of performing and playing jazz, Rob has a passion for collecting rare and unusual musical instruments.
-His collection includes almost 100 saxophones and over 250 wind, brass, and percussion instruments .
-His latest musical project entitled “Saxophobia” (www.saxophobia.net), offers audience members a rare glimpse at some of the most unusual saxophones ever made and pays tribute to a few jazz legends who gave the sax it’s unique voice in jazz.
-Rob was featured playing his 6 1/2 foot tall contrabass sax on the 2008 soundtrack of “Horton Hears A Who”.
-Mr. Verdi hopes to some day establish a musical instrument museum where visitors of all ages can see, hear, and even play some of his rare instruments.
+His collection includes almost 100 saxophones and more than 250 wind, brass, and percussion instruments.
+His latest musical project, entitled “Saxophobia” (www.saxophobia.net), offers audience members a rare glimpse of some of the most unusual saxophones ever made and pays tribute to a few jazz legends who gave the sax its unique voice in jazz.
+Rob was featured playing his 6 1/2 foot tall contrabass sax on the 2008 soundtrack of “Horton Hears A Who.”
+Rob hopes to some day establish a musical instrument museum where visitors of all ages can see, hear, and even play some of his rare instruments.

-Holds an undergraduate degree in Education and Masters Degree in Business Management from Arizona State University.
-Originally from Ossining, N.Y., Verdi began studying clarinet at age 10 with encouragement from his father, a schoolteacher and self taught drummer.
-Although always involved with music, Verdi’s undergraduate degree is in cabinetmaking and automotives, both hobbies he continues to enjoy.
+Vince holds an undergraduate degree in Education and Masters degree in Business Management from Arizona State University.
+Originally from Ossining, N.Y., Vince began studying clarinet at age 10 with encouragement from his father, a schoolteacher and self taught drummer.
+Although always involved with music, Vince’s undergraduate degree is in cabinetmaking and automotives, both hobbies he continues to enjoy.
 He joined the Entertainment Division at Disneyland in California where he has entertained guests with the Side Street Strutters since 1985.
-In addition to his performance and managerial responsibilities, Verdi accepted, in 2010, a position with Live On Stage, based in Nashville, TN.
+In addition to his performance and managerial responsibilities, Vince accepted, in 2010, a position with Live On Stage, based in Nashville, TN.
 His responsibilities provide him the opportunity to work with 35 of the 250 cities Live On Stage serves across the country with the goal of bringing live arts into communities.
-He has held the positions of business manager, tour director and clarinetist for the Side Street Strutters since helping form the band 1983.
+He has held the positions of business manager, tour director and clarinetist for the Side Street Strutters since helping form the band in 1983.

 The Strutters’ trombonist and vocalist earned B.S. and M.A. degrees in music from Iowa State University and the University of Iowa.
 From 1971 to 1985 he “free-lanced” in Nashville, TN, playing on numerous local and national television broadcasts, commercial “jingles”, and records, as well as in a variety of local jazz and dance bands.
 He also played three seasons at Opryland.
-In 1985 he joined the Disneyland Band in Anaheim, CA and continued his free-lance work in Southern California, then moved back to Nashville in 2010 and resumed his recording and “live” work there.
-Some of his many recording credits are albums with Bobby Goldsboro, Ronnie Milsap, Dr. Hook, Jimmy Buffet, Michael Johnson, Amy Grant, Marshall Tucker Band, Tom Jones, Crystal Gayle, B. J. Thomas, the Oak Ridge Boys, the Statler Brothers, Ray Price, Floyd Cramer, Perry Como, Ray Stevens, and Boots Randolph, and his clients as a musical arranger have included Marty Robbins, Glenn Campbell, the Oak Ridge Boys, and the National Geographic Society.
+In 1985 he joined the Disneyland Band in Anaheim, CA and continued his free lance work in Southern California.
+He then moved back to Nashville in 2010 and resumed his recording and “live” work there.
+Some of his many recording credits are albums with Bobby Goldsboro, Ronnie Milsap, Dr. Hook, Jimmy Buffet, Michael Johnson, Amy Grant, Marshall Tucker Band, Tom Jones, Crystal Gayle, B. J. Thomas, the Oak Ridge Boys, the Statler Brothers, Ray Price, Floyd Cramer, Perry Como, Ray Stevens, and Boots Randolph.
+His clients as a musical arranger have included Marty Robbins, Glenn Campbell, the Oak Ridge Boys, and the National Geographic Society.

-Began studying trumpet under his fathers direction in Lockport, Illinois at the age of 5 and received his music degree in Trumpet Performance from Arizona State University in 1985.
+Greg began studying trumpet under his father’s direction in Lockport, IL at the age of 5 and received his music degree in Trumpet Performance from Arizona State University in 1985.
 He has performed with numerous symphony orchestras, brass quintets, jazz ensembles, and is the recipient of the prestigious Arion Trumpet Award.
 In addition to his accomplishments on trumpet and trombone, this multi-talented performer also enjoys singing, tap dancing, playing banjo, piano, guitar, tuba, and slide trumpet.
 Mr. Varlotta has a strong interest in music technology and enjoys working with computers, programming synthesizers, composing and arranging music.

-Reminiscent of the golden jazz age of the 40’s and 50’s, Meloney Collins is an “Unforgettable” showstopper!
+Reminiscent of the golden jazz age of the ’40’s and ’50’s, Meloney Collins is an “Unforgettable” showstopper!
 This Southern California native’s smooth vocal style pays tribute to the great female jazz legends of the past while creating a contemporary sound all her own.
-In the manner of Ella Fitzgerald, Nancy Wilson and Anita O day she has delighted audiences with versions of Orange Colored Sky, Someone To Watch Over Me, Guess Who I Saw Today, Honey suckle Rose and many others.
-Some of the highlights in Miss Collins diverse career include singing back up for Burt Bacharach and John Tesh as well as starring as a Raelett in the musical presentation of RAY CHARLES LIVE!
+In the manner of Ella Fitzgerald, Nancy Wilson and Anita O’day she has delighted audiences with versions of Orange Colored Sky, Someone To Watch Over Me, Guess Who I Saw Today, Honeysuckle Rose and many others.
+Some of the highlights in Miss Collins diverse career include singing back up for Burt Bacharach and John Tesh as well as starring as Raelett in the musical presentation of RAY CHARLES LIVE!

-Most recently, Miss Collins has enjoyed performing her one woman Jazz Cabaret STANDARD MEL to sold out venues in Los Angeles.
-Allow yourself to be Bewitched Bothered Bewildered by the sultry sounds of this timeless talent!
+Most recently, Meloney has enjoyed performing her one woman Jazz Cabaret STANDARD MEL to sold out venues in Los Angeles.
+Allow yourself to be Bewitched Bothered and Bewildered by the sultry sounds of this timeless talent!